winitzki/scall/tutorial/programming_dhall.md

 Here `G` must be a covariant type constructor and `p` must a fixed type (not depending on `r`).

 The Yoneda identities can be proved via the parametricity theorem, or by assuming suitable naturality laws.
-See the Appendix "Naturality and parametricity" for more details.
+See the Appendix for more details.

 ### Church encoding in the curried form